-Previous versions of the agency's reports on WSDOT's approach and progress can be found online at: wsdot.wa.gov/about/accountability/legislative-reports, with the most recent being November 2022 which includes full fiscal year trend data.
-As fiscal year 2023 is not complete, we will be sharing a summary as of April 2023.
-Though the proviso language requests a detailed breakout of the size, location, risk level categorization, and number of encampments on or near department-owned rights-of-way, compared to the levels during the quarter being reported, WSDOT (and partners) do not have the ability to provide this type of detailed information.
+Previous versions of the agency's reports on WSDOT's approach and progress can be found online at: wsdot.wa.gov/about/accountability/legislative-reports, with the most recent being November 2023 which includes full fiscal year data.
+As fiscal year 2024 is not complete, we will be sharing a summary as of February 2024.

-Throughout the 2021-23 biennia, the WSDOT Maintenance Program was appropriated 4 separate amounts of funding directed at improvements in safety associated with encampments on active WSDOT right of way.
+Throughout the 2023-25 biennia, the WSDOT Maintenance Program was appropriated separate amounts of funding directed at improvements in safety associated with encampments on active WSDOT right of way.
 Costs include WSDOT crew and contractors' time, equipment and disposal fees, funding for law enforcement/WSP costs at sites to assist with security or trespass removals as well as costs to secure and restore the vacated sites.
 It is important to note the costs reported below associated with proviso funds are isolated to the Maintenance Program only, as that group is responsible for the active right-of-way.
-There are additional encampment related costs incurred by other parts of WSDOT, including active projects, that are not represented in this report.
+There are additional encampment related costs incurred by other parts of WSDOT, including active capital projects, that are not represented in this report.